Braves vs. Red Sox Player Props Betting Odds

 Devers Stats

-- Devers takes a three-game streak with at least one hit into this matchup.
-In his last five games he is batting .389 with a double, two home runs, two walks and two RBI.
+- Devers heads into this game looking to extend his four-game hit streak.
+In his last five games he is hitting .368 with a home run, two walks and two RBI.

 Devers Recent Games